philliplam8/ecommerce-product-page-app-challenge/README.md

 I will continue to use this index file method for future projects that have many components.

 Another minor tad bit of insight that I learned from this project involves styling SVG files.
-As I was getting used to using the usually Tailwind classNames `bg-` or `text-` prefixes to quickly style and colour a component, I hit a roadblock when trying this on SVG elements.
+As I was getting used to using the usual Tailwind classNames `bg-` or `text-` prefixes to quickly style and colour a component, I hit a roadblock when trying this on SVG elements.
 SVG components behave differently and can be styled by applying a [filter](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/filter)

 ### Continued development